quobyte/quobyte-ansible/README.md

 The second part to consider is the variables file ``` vars/ansible-vars ```.
 You can decide here which devices will hold your metadata, the credentials for a Quobyte superuser account you and so on.
-With only these two files in place you can start to execute your plan.
+With only these two files in place you can start the installation.

 ### Step two: Install the Storage Cluster